 You, as system administrator, have a System Administrator mailbox (999) in addition to your personal mailbox.
-You access it by telephone or via Amanda Messenger.
+You access it by telephone, from the Users screen on the computer, or via Amanda Messenger.

 You log into Amanda using the System Administrator mailbox to perform the following duties: